ospfranco/ospfranco.github.io/_posts/2023-08-11-react native rust module guide.md

   - If you are doing this on React Native, as part of a library, then you need to modify your podspec.
 Just drop the `xcframework` somewhere and then on your podspec add `s.vendored_frameworks = "my_sdk.xcframework"`
 - You should now be able to simply import the header file (`#include "my_sdk.h"`) and call any Rust function from any Obj-C++ file

+# Binary size

+As mentioned in a previous point, the sizes of compiled Rust binaries can be quite large.
+Which is a problem when targeting mobile platforms.
+You need to turn on optimizations to get the binary size down, check out the [size optimization guide](https://ospfranco.com/rust-reduce-binary-size/).

 # Android

 - The `ndk` crate simplifies the generation of Android Rust modules massively.
 You need to have the variables set up properly though.
 Make sure you have the Android NDK properly installed in your system.
 Then set the following environment variables in your system.
 Change the NDK version to whatever you have installed or you need: